microsoft/FluidFramework/docs/content/docs/advanced/doc-system.md

 #### ASCII art diagrams with ditaa

-[ditaa]() is a tool to convert ASCII art block diagrams to PNGs.
+[ditaa](https://github.com/stathissideris/ditaa) is a tool to convert ASCII art block diagrams to PNGs.
 Any file in the `/docs/content` folder with a `.ditaa` file extension will be converted to a PNG file in the same folder at build time.

+[asciiflow](http://asciiflow.com/) is an in-browser editor that makes it easier to create ASCII art block diagrams.

 **Input**